suffolklibraries/lgc/content/collections/events/jubilee-timeline-of-a-queen-exhibition.md

   This event is run by Rock Paper Scissors, for more information please get in touch via:

   [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)
-updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1652275742
+updated_at: 1653336955
 ---
-An exhibition made from the participants art drawings of the queen and the jubilee from the Jubilee - Timeline of a Queen art sessions.
+An exhibition made from the art drawings of the Queen and the Jubilee from The Jubilee - Timeline of a Queen art sessions.